Lake-Tuggeranong-College/Holocron/Robotics/_shared/_projects/Smart House/_topics/Smart House Project.md

 # Code Implementation

 The first step is to define the code structure according to the code design.
-For instance, if implemting the above design, the code structure would be:
+For instance, if implementing the above design, the code structure would be:

 ```arduino
 void setup()